juliaguida/oystercard/rails/learning_objectives.md

 * Evaluate at least two templating languages.
 What does whitespace agnostic mean?

 ### Tools
-* Identify and utilize the main Rails Rake tasks and generators.
+* Identify and utilise the main Rails Rake tasks and generators.
 * Discuss the advantages of using Rails console.

 ### Rails community